OpenEvalProject/evals/manuscripts/elife-83876/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/026k5mg93 School of Psychology, University of East Anglia Norwich United Kingdom
+1. School of Psychology, University of East Anglia Norwich United Kingdom ([ROR:026k5mg93](https://ror.org/026k5mg93))
-2. https://ror.org/01v29qb04 Department of Psychology, Durham University Durham United Kingdom
+2. Department of Psychology, Durham University Durham United Kingdom ([ROR:01v29qb04](https://ror.org/01v29qb04))
 3. Community Empowerment Lab Lucknow India
-4. https://ror.org/05gq02987 Department of Pediatrics, Brown University Providence United States
+4. Department of Pediatrics, Brown University Providence United States ([ROR:05gq02987](https://ror.org/05gq02987))

 † Corresponding author

 ## Abstract

+Background:
 Poor air quality has been linked to cognitive deficits in children, but this relationship has not been examined in the first year of life when brain growth is at its peak.

+Methods:
-We measured in-home air quality focusing on particulate matter with diameter of <2.5 μm (PM 2.5 ) and infants’ cognition longitudinally in a sample of families from rural India.
+We measured in-home air quality focusing on particulate matter with diameter of <2.5 μm (PM2.5) and infants’ cognition longitudinally in a sample of families from rural India.

+Results:
 Air quality was poorer in homes that used solid cooking materials.
 Infants from homes with poorer air quality showed lower visual working memory scores at 6 and 9 months of age and slower visual processing speed from 6 to 21 months when controlling for family socio-economic status.

+Conclusions:
 Thus, poor air quality is associated with impaired visual cognition in the first two years of life, consistent with animal studies of early brain development.
 We demonstrate for the first time an association between air quality and cognition in the first year of life using direct measures of in-home air quality and looking-based measures of cognition.
 Because indoor air quality was linked to cooking materials in the home, our findings suggest that efforts to reduce cooking emissions should be a key target for intervention.

+Funding:
 Bill & Melinda Gates Foundation grant OPP1164153.

 ## Introduction